 Base Salary.
-In 2021, Ms. Buck received a base salary of \$385,000.
-Under her employment agreement, Ms. Buck's annual base salary was subject to review by the Board or the compensation committee at least annually.
+Ms. Lackey's base salary in 2022 was \$325,000.
+Under her employment agreement, Ms. Lackey's annual base salary is subject to review by the Board or the compensation committee at least annually.

-Annual Performance Bonus.
-Under her employment agreement, Ms. Buck was eligible to receive an annual bonus based on her performance as determined by the Board or the compensation committee.
+Annual Performance Bonus; Sign-on Bonus.
+Under her employment agreement, Ms. Lackey is eligible to receive an annual bonus based on her performance as determined by the Board or the compensation committee.
 The target amount of the annual performance bonus is 40% of her base salary, with the actual amount to be received determined by the Board or the compensation committee.